 The maintenance of academic integrity is at the heart of higher education.
 Acts of plagiarism or any other form of cheating will not be tolerated.
-Engaging in academic dishonesty risks serious punishment, including a failing grade in the class.
-Please read the relevant section of the WKU Student Handbook: www.wku.edu/handbook/academic-dishonesty.php.
+Engaging in academic dishonesty risks serious punishment, up to and including dismissal from the university.
+Please consult the WKU Student Handbook.